aau-claaudia/hpc/docs/ai-cloud/additional-guides/run-a-batch-script.md

 In this guide, we will demonstrate how to submit a job to Slurm using a batch script.

-!!! info "What is a bash script?"
+!!! info "What is a batch script?"
     A batch script is a text file that contains all the arguments you would otherwise give to Slurm via `srun`.
 The advantage of using batch scripts, is that they are a convenient way for us to document our workflow.

 Let's create a bash script to submit a simple job that runs a Singularity container.
 This job will run a Python script inside the container.